On $G_2$-manifolds and geometry in dimensions $6$ and $8$: Killing vector fields on -manifolds

-To give an almost ${\rm SL}(3)$-structure, through the direct sum of its fundamental representations, on a $6$-dimensional manifold $N$ is the same as to specify the bundle of `associative' spaces tangent to $N$.
-Here, associativity is defined with respect to the octonionic cross product on the bundle $E=TN\oplus\C$, obtained through the setting of Section \ref{section:useful_setting} (and with $M$ replaced by $N$), by taking $\mathfrak{g}=\mathfrak{g}_2$ and $\mathfrak{h}=\mathfrak{sl}(3)$ (see, also, Proposition \ref{prop:starting_rel_6} whose explicit formulae for the embedding $\mathfrak{sl}(3)\subseteq\mathfrak{g}_2$ require a choice of an associative space).
+To give an almost ${\rm SL}(3)$-structure, through the direct sum of its fundamental representations, on a six-dimensional Riemannian manifold $N$ is the same as to specify the bundle of nondegenerate `associative' spaces contained by $TN$.
+Here, associativity is induced by the octonionic cross product on the bundle $E=TN\oplus\C$, obtained through the setting of Section \ref{section:useful_setting} (and with $M$ replaced by $N$), by taking $\mathfrak{g}=\mathfrak{g}_2$ and $\mathfrak{h}=\mathfrak{sl}(3)$ (see, also, Proposition \ref{prop:starting_rel_6} whose explicit formulae for the embedding $\mathfrak{sl}(3)\subseteq\mathfrak{g}_2$ require a choice of a nondegenerate associative space).